 - Ideal for retrofitting in existing tanks

-Prior studies have shown that during sludge digestion, certain organic compounds can be degraded only under anaerobic or only under aerobic conditions.
-By combining both in the DigestivorePAD process, we provide an additional mechanism to achieve additional VSR of up to 30 percent compared to that achieved by either anaerobic digestion or anaerobic digestion.
+Studies have shown that certain organic compounds in sludge digestion can only be degraded under anaerobic or aerobic conditions.
+The DigestivorePAD process combines both, providing an additional mechanism for VSR of up to 30 percent.
 The additional organic reduction will also improve the dewaterability of biosolids.